 We went through some of our favorite food blogs to see what the experts were serving with their delicious pots of chili.
 Browse our recommendations below.

 Straight from Chelsea's Messy Apron, we have a light pomegranate orange salad, which makes a great side dish.
-What makes it come together is its easy dressing, which “when tossed in the salad adheres to every part of the lettuce and all the ingredients infusing the whole salad with tons of great and fresh citrus flavor.”
+What makes all of its ingredients come together is its easy orange vinaigrette dressing.

 Of course, we had to include a version of the Southern staple, and you can’t get much better than this fresh vegan cornbread from Faith Food Fitness.
 The key is replacing eggs with applesauce—who knew?

-While most of the recipes on this list can be made independent from chili, Steph at I Am A Food Blog centered her brunch around the dish.
+While most of the recipes here can be made independent from chili, Steph at I Am A Food Blog centered her brunch around the dish.
 Can you really go wrong serving chili on a base of cornbread fried in the waffle maker?

-This wedge salad from Carlsbad Cravings is similar to one you may have had before, with expertly executed flavors and textures.
+This wedge salad from Carlsbad Cravings has expertly executed flavors and textures.
 This side dish with leave you satisfied, and it's the perfect contrast to a bowl of spicy chili.

-If you weren’t able to pack a punch into the chili itself, you can also incorporate more heat into your side.
-In this case, these apple chili biscuits from Hola Jalapeno have a spoonful of chili powder, which will play nicely with the sweet apples.
+You can incorporate more heat into your side with these apple chili biscuits from Hola Jalapeno.
+They contain a spoonful of chili powder, which plays nicely with the sweet apples.

-Balance your meal with a heaping of fruit—this winter fruit salad recipe from Carlsbad Cravings will be a crowd pleaser.
-The variety of fruit is wonderful by itself, but the sweet and tangy honey lime poppyseed vinaigrette really brings this fruit salad home.
+Balance your meal with a heaping of fruit.
+This winter fruit salad recipe from Carlsbad Cravings is a crowd-pleaser.
+The variety of fruit is wonderful by itself, but the sweet and tangy honey-lime poppyseed vinaigrette really brings it home.